khotta/color_echo/README.md

 #### CE.ch_tx :symbol
 Change the text attribute to the your specified decoration.
+* Alias -> tx (available in v0.2.0 on and after)
+* Parameter -> Symbol
+* Return -> self

 * symbol list:
     * bold